Bannon won't comply with subpoena from House Jan. 6 panel

 Associated Press

-WASHINGTON (AP) — A lawyer for Steve Bannon said Friday that Bannon won’t comply with a congressional investigation into the Jan.
+WASHINGTON (AP) — A lawyer for Steve Bannon says the former White House aide won’t comply with a House committee’s investigation into the Jan.
 6 insurrection at the Capitol because former President Donald Trump is asserting executive privilege to block demands for testimony and documents.

+Two other witnesses subpoenaed by the panel, former White House Chief of Staff Mark Meadows and former Pentagon aide Kash Patel, are “engaging” with the committee, according to its Democratic chairman, Mississippi Rep. Bennie Thompson, and Republican vice chairwoman, Rep. Liz Cheney of Wyoming.
+Thompson and Cheney issued a statement Friday after a deadline for document production had passed.

+“Though the Select Committee welcomes good faith engagement with witnesses seeking to cooperate with our investigation, we will not allow any witness to defy a lawful subpoena or attempt to run out the clock, and we will swiftly consider advancing a criminal contempt of Congress referral,” the two lawmakers said.

+Bannon’s refusal to comply, and Trump’s vow to litigate the testimony, will mean certain delays in the panel’s probe.
+But members of the committee, several of whom worked as prosecutors on Trump’s two impeachments, were prepared for the possibility and have repeatedly threatened charging witnesses with contempt.
+Trump often successfully fought witness testimony during his presidency, but may find his legal standing shakier now that he is out of office.

+A committee effort to charge witnesses with contempt would likely involve a vote of the full House and a referral to the Justice Department.
+It would then be up to Justice how to proceed with charges.

-“As such, until these issues are resolved, we are unable to respond to your requests for documents and testimony,” attorney Robert Costello said in a letter to the special House committee investigating the attack.
+Bannon’s lawyer, Robert Costello, said in an Oct.
+7 letter to the panel that until the issues over privilege are resolved, “we are unable to respond to your requests for documents and testimony.”

-The directions from Trump to Bannon raise the prospect that three other aides who were subpoenaed — Mark Meadows, Trump’s former chief of staff; Dan Scavino, the former deputy chief of staff for communications and Kashyap Patel, a former Defense Department official — may also refuse to comply.
-None of the three have yet responded to the subpoenas, including the requests for documents that were due on Thursday.
-The committee has scheduled interviews for next week.

-Costello’s letter to the committee includes excerpts from a letter sent to Bannon by Justin Clark, a lawyer for Trump.
-Clark says the documents and testimony could include information that is “potentially protected from disclosure by executive and other privileges, including among others the presidential communications, deliberative process and attorney client privileges.”
+The letter includes excerpts from a separate letter sent to Bannon by Justin Clark, a lawyer for Trump.
+Clark says documents and testimony provided to the Jan.
+6 panel could include information that is “potentially protected from disclosure by executive and other privileges, including among others the presidential communications, deliberative process and attorney client privileges.”

 Clark wrote to Bannon that “President Trump is prepared to defend these fundamental privileges in court.”